Montessori for Children with Disabilities and Neurodivergences

 The Montessori Method of education provides a nurturing, supportive environment for children of all abilities and learning styles.
-This includes children with special needs, including physical disabilities; learning differences in reading, writing, spelling and/or math; ADHD; and mild-to-moderate autism spectrum disorders.
+This includes children with disabilities and neurodivergences, including physical disabilities; learning differences in reading, writing, spelling and/or math; ADHD; and autism spectrum disorders.

 Children learn in multi-age classes, with the same teacher, for 3 years.
 This sustained connection creates a stable, predictable environment for adults and children alike.
 Students are able to attend to their learning, rather than having to adjust to new people and new routines every year.